OxCGRT/Brazil-covid-policy/documentation/codebook_subnational.md

 ***Brazil Subnational Codebook version 1.0 <br/>01 May 2020***

-This document is codebook for the coding of subnational units drawing on the Oxford Covid-19 Government Response Tracker ([GitHub repo](https://github.com/OxCGRT/covid-policy-tracker), [university website](https://www.bsg.ox.ac.uk/covidtracker)).
+This document is the codebook for the coding of subnational units drawing on the Oxford Covid-19 Government Response Tracker ([GitHub repo](https://github.com/OxCGRT/covid-policy-tracker), [university website](https://www.bsg.ox.ac.uk/covidtracker)).

 For Brazilian subnational units, we coded nine OxCGRT indicators organised into two groups:
 - [C - containment and closure policies](#containment-and-closure-policies)